First published on Tuesday, June 3, 2025

 Provision of a Fair Work Information Statement and the Casual Employment Information Statement

-Under the NES, the Fair Work Information Statement must be provided by employers to all new employees.
-Casual employees must also be given the Casual Employment Information Statement.
+Under the NES, employers must provide the Fair Work Information Statement to all new employees.
+In addition, casual employees must be given the Casual Employment Information Statement.

-Take a look at the Provision of a Fair Work Information Statement and the Casual Employment Information Statement here.
+You can view the Fair Work Information Statement and the Casual Employment Information Statement here.

 Employee Choice Pathway

-Under the NES, casual employees who accept an offer of employment for a casual position have no commitment to ongoing work.
+Under the NES, casual employees who accept an offer of casual employment have no firm commitment to ongoing work.
+However, from 26 August 2024, the Employee Choice Pathway replaced the previous Casual Conversion process, allowing eligible casual employees to request conversion to full-time or part-time permanent employment.